felix-zenk/onboardapis/README.md

 ## Description

-onboardapis is a Python package that provides wrappers for different on-board APIs.
+onboardapis allows you to interact with different on-board APIs.
-What this means is that you can connect to the intranet of some vehicle by some operator and use the functionalities of this package to access meaningful data (such as the vehicles speed or position) if the operator provides a local API.
+You can connect to the WI-FI of a supported transportation provider and access information about your journey, the vehicle you are travelling in and much more.

-> **Note:** This package is still in development, so coverage across operators is not great yet.
+> **Note:** Coverage across operators is not great yet.

->
-> For now the only vehicle type covered by this package is trains.
+> **Note:** For now the only vehicle type covered by this package is trains.

 > **Note:** At the time this package supports the DB ICE Portal from germany and the ÖBB Railnet Regio from austria.
->
->

 ---